Epyc fail? We can defeat AMD's virtual machine encryption, say boffins

 To show this, the researchers set up a test system powered by an AMD Epyc 7251 processor with SEV enabled and Debian GNU/Linux installed, running two services – the Apache web server, and OpenSSH – in separate virtual machines.
 They then modified the system's KVM hypervisor to observe when software within a guest accessed physical RAM.

 By firing lots of requests at one of the services, such as fetching a HTML webpage from Apache, the hypervisor can see which pages of physical memory are being used to hold the file.
-It then switches the page mappings so that an encrypted page in another virtual machine is used by Apache to send the requested webpage, and therefore sends the decrypted memory page of the other VM instead.
+It then switches the page mappings so that an encrypted page in another virtual machine is used by Apache to send the requested webpage, and therefore sends the automatically decrypted memory page of the other VM instead.

 That means Apache leaks data from another guest.
 Over time, the team was able to lift a full 2GB of memory from a targeted VM.